Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation: Evaluation

-The results for \rsm\ confirm these results.
-For scenario (a) the mean \rsm\ of the evolving classifier with LSA and operator feedback is 0.15 lower compared to the pre-defined classifier with ML2ASR and the pre-defined classifier with LSA (no operator feedback) (0.08 versus 0.23 for both other approaches).
-For scenario (e) the mean \rsm\ is 0.36 lower for the evolving classifier with LSA and operator feedback compared to the pre-defined classifier with ML2ASR and 0.35 compared to the pre-defined classifier with LSA (no operator feedback).
-For scenarios (b), (c), and (d) the mean \rsm\ is 0.09, 0.07, and 0.08 lower for the evolving classifier with LSA and operator feedback compared to the other approaches.
-The difference for scenario (f) is minimal (0.01).
-A mean \rsm\ of 0.06 or 0.07 for the three classifiers underpins that this scenario does not present a real challenge.

-The values of the \rsm\ for the evolving classifier with LSA and operator feedback are in all scenarios small (0.03 to 0.09 except for scenario (b) with a value of 0.14).
-These results indicate a very good performance of the classifier comparable with an ideal classifier.
+The results for \rsm\ shown in Figure~\ref{fig: rsm total for class appearances} confirm the superiority of the evolving classifier with LSA and operator feedback compared to the other approaches.
+For scenarios (a) to (e), the difference between the mean \rsm\ of the evolving classifier with LSA and operator feedback and the pre-defined classifier with ML2ASR is between 0.069 and 0.401, while the difference with the pre-defined classifier with LSA (no operator feedback) is between 0.065 and 0.342.
+With a significance level of 0.05, the results of Mann-Whitney U tests support the hypotheses that the \rsm\ of the evolving classifier with LSA and operator feedback is lower than the other approaches (p-values between 0.000 and 0.028).
+For scenario (f), the difference between the mean \rsm\ of the evolving classifier with LSA and operator feedback and the pre-defined classifier with ML2ASR is 0.005 and the difference with the pre-defined classifier with LSA (no operator feedback) is 0.001.
+With a significance level of 0.05, for this scenario, the results of Mann-Whitney U tests do not support the hypotheses that the \rsm\ of the evolving classifier with LSA and operator feedback is lower than the two other approaches (p-values 0.341 and 0.447 respectively).
+The absolute results of the mean values for \rsm\ for the evolving classifier with LSA and operator feedback (between 0.031 and 0.145 for the six scenarios) indicate a very good performance of the approach, comparable with an ideal classifier.

 \paragraph{Robustness with respect to the preference order of stakeholders.}